bcwalden2001/Halloween-website/README.md

 1) Open a new tab in a browser

-2) Open the root index file in the folder using Ctrl+O on Windows or Cmd+O on Mac
+2) Use Ctrl+O on Windows or Cmd+O on Mac in the new tab and open the main index file in the root directory